developbharat/AndroidAppsPolicies/docs/socialelection/home.md

 - Simple & Free

   - We are offering our services for lowest price, without any extra charges.
 We ensure to keep our services cheapest even in future.
 Our clients are valuable for us, **we don't sell but we build trust**

+## Account Deletion

+Feel free to delete your account anytime.
+In order to delete your account give us a call at 702-702-8480 or email us at care@developbharat.com.
+Currently we haven't automated this process yet.
+But soon in future you will receive an option in app to delete your account.